zeroluck/docs/sources/reference/configuration/oxTrust.md

 ### Cache Refresh

 Gluu Server Cache Refresh has a detailed documentation available.
-Can be check by [this](http://www.gluu.org/docs/admin-guide/user-management/ldap-sync/).
+Can be checked by [this](http://www.gluu.org/docs/admin-guide/user-management/ldap-sync/).

-### Configurate log viewer
+### Configure log viewer

 Gluu Server has facility to read any log with GUI.
 Any log can be displayed from Web UI with few clicks.
 To enable this feature click on “Configuration” → “Configure log viewer”